Chart Color Schemes

 Kenmore demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Kenmore's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15+, 52.0% hold university qualifications compared to 25.7% in Queensland (QLD) and 30.4% nationally.
-Bachelor degrees are the most common at 31.0%, followed by postgraduate qualifications at 16.3% and graduate diplomas at 4.7%.
-Vocational pathways account for 22.8% of qualifications, with advanced diplomas at 11.3% and certificates at 11.5%.
+Kenmore's educational attainment is notably higher than broader averages.
+Among residents aged 15 and above, 52.0% have university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% in Australia overall.
+University graduates comprise 31.0%, postgraduate qualifications are held by 16.3%, and graduate diplomas account for 4.7%.
+Vocational pathways make up 22.8% of qualifications, with advanced diplomas at 11.3% and certificates at 11.5%.

-Educational participation is high, with 33.4% of residents currently enrolled in formal education.
+Educational participation is high, with 33.4% currently enrolled in formal education.
 This includes 12.0% in primary education, 9.3% in secondary education, and 7.2% pursuing tertiary education.

 Frequently Asked Questions - Education